Struki84/exa/openai_search/openai_search.md

 console = Console()

 # define the system message (primer) of your agent
-SYSTEM_MESSAGE = {
-    "role": "system",
-    "content": "You are the world's most advanced search engine.
-Please provide the user with the information they are looking for by using the tools provided.", }
+SYSTEM_MESSAGE = "You are an agent that has access to an advanced search engine.
+Please provide the user with the information they are looking for by using the search tool provided."

 # define the tools available to the agent - we're defining a single tool, exa_search
 TOOLS = [
     {
-        "type": "function",
-        "function": {
         "name": "exa_search",
-            "description": "Perform a search query on the web, and retrieve the world's most relevant information.", "parameters": {
+        "description": "Perform a search query on the web, and retrieve the most relevant URLs/web data.", "input_schema": {
             "type": "object",
             "properties": {
                 "query": {
                     "type": "string",
                     "description": "The search query to perform.",
                 },
             },
             "required": ["query"],
-            },
         },
     }
 ]